High Output Management by Andy Grove

-What matters is that you accomplish what you set out to do with the training.
+What matters is that you accomplish what you set out to do.

-Training is hard.
-It takes much more in-depth knowledge to teach a task than do it.
-You’ll learn the most from teaching, and that alone is worth the effort.
+It takes a lot more knowledge to teach than to do, but guess who learns the most?
+You, and that alone is worth the effort.

 Putting what you’ve learned into practice

-Answer the following prompts.
+Answer the following questions.
 If you reach at least 100 points, you’ll be a better manager.

 Identify operations in your work akin to process, assembly, and test production.
 (10 points)

 Identify the limiting step in a project you are working on and map out the production flow.
 (10 points)